ATMartin/swanson-searches/README.md

       Requires a body like `{"query": "your-query-string-here"}`.

 GET /searches/:id
-   -- Returns a specific search & associate result by its numeric ID.
+   -- Returns a specific search & associated result by its numeric ID.
 ```

 We recommend [Postman](https://www.postman.com/) for exploring the API.